The Strategic Space Retreat, France

 Have you been on this retreat?Read or write reviews

 ‘Personal Strategy’ looks at how you get from where you are now to where you want to be.
-It’s a bit like life coaching, except your coach shares clever stories and creative techniques and is a strategist who gets into the ring with you rather than just direct from the sidelines.
-A clearly intelligent and well read American now living in Paris who also trained with the International Coaching Academy, Julie Hosler worked on client campaigns like Apple and Cartier before moving on to strategising the lives of CEOs and entrepreneurs and is a marvellous person to have inside your ring.
+It’s a bit like life coaching, only your coach shares clever stories and creative techniques and is even allowed to get into the ring with you rather than just direct from the sidelines.
+A clearly intelligent and well-read American now living in Paris who also trained with the International Coaching Academy, Julie Hosler worked on client campaigns like Apple and Cartier before moving on to strategising the lives of CEOs and entrepreneurs and is a marvelous person to have inside your ring.

-The retreat also includes one private strategy session with Julie to consider alternative perspectives and explore where loftier ideas are lurking.
-You’ll take away a retreat binder filled with informative and inspiring content, and a virtual follow up session 30 days later with Julie is included in the price to build actionable momentum for the road ahead.
+You’ll take away a retreat binder filled with informative and inspiring content tailored to you, and Julie will provide a copy of her key takeaways from the 1:1 sessions so you can see things through an objective perspective.
+A virtual follow up session 30 days later with Julie to build actionable momentum for the road ahead, is also included in the price.
 You’ll feel the benefits long after you’ve finished your retreat.

-Julie sets contemplative practices for you during the retreat to clear your mind so it can make room for inspiring concepts, and this includes a daily morning ritual.
+Julie sets contemplative practices for you during the retreat to clear your mind so it can make room for creative thinking, and this includes a daily morning ritual.
 You’re asked to write three ‘Morning Pages’ on waking – an effective ‘brain dump’ technique devised by Julia Cameron in her book The Artists Way that clears the mind of clutter so it can be used more creatively.
-After breakfast, you then burn the pages in a giant hanging fire-pit at the cliff edge, which is hugely satisfying.
+Before each daily session you then burn the pages to create a clean slate for more productive thinking.

 Afternoons are free for contemplative solo exploration, and Julie sets practical and interpretive exercises to help you deepen your own self-inquiry based on each day’s morning workshop theme.
-You might be asked to read, look at or listen to things, to make notes on something personal, to write a letter or imagine a future.
+You might be asked to read, look at or listen to things, take a forest bath (shinrin-yoku), make notes on something personal, write a letter or imagine a future.

-If you feel the urge to move, a marvellous way to think through things is to simply walk in the inspiring surrounding area, and a steep stair-lined path down the cliff’s edge from the chateau will take you to the village below where the Canal Nivernais and Yonne River converge.
-Explore the tranquil little town, or take one of the good biking/running/walking paths along the canal in either direction (the chateau has bikes you can use).
+If you feel the urge to move, a marvelous way to think through things is to simply walk in the inspiring surrounding area, and a steep stair-lined path takes you up to the old chateau with sweeping views of the village below where the Serein river encases it.
+There is plenty to explore in this incredibly creative little town or take one of the good running/walking paths in the countryside, or along the river in either direction.

 When to Go

-The Bourgogne wine and food are cooked and served here by chef Ollie Timberlake’s culinary wizardry reminds you that you are in one of the best culinary regions in the world.
-It’s simply fantastic fare – fresh, local, extravagant and filled with flavour, mainly vegetarian and fish, but with optional meat options sometimes also included.
-Wine is offered with lunches and suppers, and a pre-dinner aperitif encourages social interaction, though non-alcoholic alternatives are always at hand and you are perfectly free to refrain if you so choose.
-Although the food is on the healthier side, this isn’t a place to physically detox – your mind is doing that instead.
+The Bourgogne food prepared by chef Ollie Timberlake’s culinary wizardry remind you that you are in one of the best culinary regions in the world.
+It’s simply fantastic fare – fresh, local, extravagant and filled with flavour, mainly vegetarian, but with optional meat options per your individual preference.
+Wine is offered with dinner, though non-alcoholic alternatives are always encouraged to leave you clear and well rested.
+Although the food is definitely on the healthier side, this isn’t a place to physically detox – your mind is doing that instead.

-Breakfast is an unfussy, serve yourself, communal affair hosted in the The Commons’ Medieval Dining room, complete with a knight in shining armour watching over the affair.
-Expect French press coffee, tea, green juice (such as kale/apple/lemon/ginger/parsley), detox water (distilled water with lemon/lime/mint/cucumber/ginger), mouthwatering croissants, chef-prepared granola, fruit, scrambled eggs with garden-picked herbs, local yogurt and honey and fresh juices all on offer.
+For all-inclusive retreats, breakfast is provided at your accommodations so that you can serve yourself at whatever time you choose.
+Expect French coffee, tea, green juice (such as kale/apple/lemon/ginger/parsley or beet/carrot/ginger/turmeric), detox water (distilled water with lemon/lime/mint/cucumber/ginger), mouthwatering baked goods, chef-prepared granola, fruit, local yogurt and honey and fresh juices all on offer.

-Later, dine in the The Commons’ Medieval Dining Room of expertly prepared dishes such as locally farmed organic trout, Monkfish with capres et olives, prawns in a Jamacian curry, grilled artichokes, roasted vegetables with polenta fritters, butternut squash raviolis in a sage sauce served with a warm chevre salad.
+Dinner is a surprising mix of expertly prepared dishes such as locally farmed organic trout, Monkfish with capres et olives, vegetables/prawns in a Jamaican curry, grilled artichokes, roasted vegetables with polenta fritters, butternut squash raviolis in a sage sauce served with a warm chevre salad.
 Desserts are always included – enjoy indulgent salted caramel tart, chocolate mousse, profiteroles, seasonal fruits sorbets and meringues.